ZwerOxotnik/CuberiteExamplePlugin/readme.md

 Important info
 --------------

-Plugin name and folder name should be identical, otherwise it may cause some problems with other plugins.
+Plugin name and folder name should be identical, otherwise it may cause some problems with other plugins.\
+Please, keep plugins on GitHub, because it gives you a possibility to show them on https://plugins.cuberite.org/.

 Lua
 ---